adityakamath/adityakamath.github.io/_posts/2020-08-07-assembling_the_roscar_version_2.md

 	<figcaption>Fusion 360 screen-capture that shows the design files and how they will be assembled</figcaption>
 </figure>

 I had originally planned on using the laser cutter at work, but due to the Covid-19 pandemic, this was not possible.
-This is where I found [SnijLab.nl](https://www.snijlab.nl).
+This is where I found [Snijlab.nl](https://www.snijlab.nl).
 Within minutes, I was able to upload my design file, choose my material, and pay for the order and shipping.
 I placed the order on the weekend and I received the parts by Wednesday!

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/roscar_lasercut_plate.png" />
-	<figcaption>The 300x200mm acrylic plate that arrived from SnijLab.nl with the parts cut out.
+	<figcaption>The 300x200mm acrylic plate that arrived from Snijlab.nl with the parts cut out.
 I asked them to tape the bottom so that the laser does not damage the look of the material.</figcaption>
 </figure>

 <figure class="aligncenter">